-Create Windows Installation USB
+Creating a Bootable Windows Installation USB

-Get a Windows ISO
+1. Obtain a Windows ISO

-Mount Windows ISO
+Mount the Windows ISO file:

 DISKPART